Sydiepus/Win10-Features-Enabler/README.md

 # Win10-Features-Enabler
-this script will enable windows 10 PRO features on the Home edition
+this script will enable windows 10 PRO features on the Home edition the purpose of this project is to make the installation of Docker Desktop on Windows 10 Home possible
 # How to use
 ## Instalation
 - Clone the repository